 - How are student billing accounts established?

-- Upon admittance to the University of Oregon a student billing account is established in the student’s name.
+- Upon admittance to the University of Oregon a student billing account is established in the students name.
 This account is used for most charges incurred at the university.
-All student are sent a Revolving Charge Agreement that explains the terms and conditions of the account.
+All students are sent a Revolving Charge Agreement that explains the terms and conditions of the account.

 - What is the Revolving Charge Agreement?